menu

 Demographics

-The per capita income in Middleburgh in 2022 was $43,225, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $172,900 for a family of four.
+The per capita income in Middleburgh in 2022 was $40,259, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $161,036 for a family of four.
 However, Middleburgh contains both very wealthy and poor people as well.

 The people who call Middleburgh home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middleburgh residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleburgh include German, Irish, English, Italian, and Scots-Irish.
+The greatest number of Middleburgh residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Middleburgh include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Middleburgh is English.
 Other important languages spoken here include Other Indo-European and Russian.